erizov/Professor/semester_1/lecture_06_advanced_trees/b_tree/README.md

 ### Application

 5. Can you implement B Tree from memory without looking at the code?
-6. What real-world problem could you solve using B Tree?
+6. What real-world problem could youaddresse using B Tree?

 ### Debugging

 7. What are the most common mistakes when implementing B Tree?
-8. How would you test your B Tree implementation?
+8. How would you test your B Tree deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization